sourcegraph/handbook/content/editing.md

 ## Adding images

 Pictures, images, and graphics must be uploaded to Google Cloud Storage to be added to a handbook or documentation page.
 See the [Technical Writing page](product/technical_writing/index.md#uploading-graphics) for instructions.
+Note that this is a two-step process: First, adding your image to Google Cloud Storage.
+Second, editing the Handbook to include your image.

 ## Uploading large files